justinnhli/website/src/pages/curriculum-vitae.md

 <table class="cv-table">
     <tr>
         <td>
-            <a href="http://www.latimes.com/local/lanow/la-me-occidental-computer-science-20180313-story.html"><span class="cv-title">A new kind of computer science major delves into how technology is reshaping society</span></a>.
+            <a href="http://www.latimes.com/local/lanow/la-me-occidental-computer-science-20180313-story.html">A new kind of computer science major delves into how technology is reshaping society</a>.
-            <a href="http://www.latimes.com/">LA Times</a>, March 13, 2018.
+            <a class="cv-venue" href="http://www.latimes.com/">LA Times</a>, March 13, 2018.
         </td>
     </tr>
     <tr>
         <td>
-            <a href="https://aux.avclub.com/terminator-2-took-aim-at-the-ethics-of-artificial-intel-1798163663"><span class="cv-title">Terminator 2 took aim at the ethics of artificial intelligence</span></a>.
+            <a href="https://aux.avclub.com/terminator-2-took-aim-at-the-ethics-of-artificial-intel-1798163663">Terminator 2 took aim at the ethics of artificial intelligence</a>.
-            <a href="https://www.avclub.com/">AV Club</a>, September 23, 2016.
+            <a class="cv-venue" href="https://www.avclub.com/">AV Club</a>, September 23, 2016.
         </td>
     </tr>
 </table>